wso2/docs-open-banking/en/docs/develop/introspection-data-provider.md

 This method lets you add any additional properties to the response of the introspection request.

 **Do not override** the current implementation of the `getIntrospectionData` method.
-To make sure the current implementation is intact, invoke the original implementation using the super keyword as shown below.
+To make sure the current implementation is intact, invoke the original implementation using the super keyword as shown below:

 ``` java
 public Map < String, Object > getIntrospectionData(OAuth2TokenValidationRequestDTO oAuth2TokenValidationRequestDTO,